AdelaideAuto-IDLab/TrackerBots/JoFR/Run_RealDrone.md

 ### 4. Configure using Insomnia

 * Download `Insomnia` @ https://insomnia.rest/
-* Load the configuraation files from `Config/Trackerbots_Config.json`
+* Load the configuration files from `Config/Trackerbots_Config.json`

 * Configure `pulse_server` in the Edison for difference SDR: `HackRF` or `Airspy` in the config file: